 If you have UFW enabled as referenced in the Securing your Node section, you will need to open a few ports in order to allow local connections between the Prometheus and your Execution/Consensus Clients.
 Follow the steps below.

-Then run the following, but replace 172.23.0.0/16 with the output of the previous command, and replace the ports as needed:
+Run the following, and replace the ports as needed:

 You can then open the firewall to allow external devices access to your Grafana dashboard.